 In this section we cover the basics of markup for text direction.
 The first article deals with setting direction at a document and structural level.
 The second with inline text elements – this is somewhat more complicated than the former, because it is where you have to handle bidirectional text.

-The third article describes the difference between visually and logically ordered text, in case you ever happen to come across the former.
+The fourth article describes the difference between visually and logically ordered text, in case you ever happen to come across the former.
 These days you are generally unlikely to have to deal with visually-ordered content.

 dir attribute at the document level and for structural markup in HTML, eg. things like paragraphs, tables, and forms.
 It also looks at new developments in HTML5 for dealing with direction in form elements,

 pre elements and inserted text.
-It includes the following:

 Visual vs. logical ordering of text compares visual vs. logical approaches to storing bidirectional text and makes the case for the logical model.
-It covers the following:

 Generally speaking you should manage text direction in HTML using markup rather than CSS or Unicode control characters, although there are places where the latter is the only resort.
 These articles look into the reasons for this in detail.

-CSS vs. markup for bidi support covers:
+CSS vs. markup for bidi support

 Unicode controls vs. markup for bidi support discusses why markup is better than Unicode control characters, where it is available.
-It covers:

 Using Unicode controls for bidi text explains how to use Unicode control characters where they are the only option.
-It covers: